elabit/robotmk/DEVELOPMENT.md

 - First it checks if the CMK Docker images are already available locally.
 If not, it connects to the [Checkmk Docker Registry](registry.checkmk.com) and downloads the images from there.
 - It then creates a new Docker image based on the CMK docker image (downloaded in step 1) and installs some more things (see `.devcontainer/Dockerfile_cmk_python`):
   - Python 3.9 and modules `robotframework pyyaml mergedeep python-dateutil ipdb`
-  - some additional tools: `jq tree htop vim git telnet file lsyncd`
+  - some additional tools: `jq tree htop vim git telnet file`

 The resulting Docker image is then saved as `robotmk-cmk-python3:2.1.0p4` (example):